Emulators on iPhone, iPad, and Apple TV: Everything you need to know

 (Image credit: Future)

-On April 5, Apple made a rule change that allowed emulators to be downloaded from the App Store.
+On April 5, retro gaming emulators on iPhone and iPad were allowed to be downloaded from the App Store, per Apple's rule change.
 Soon after, apps like Delta were released, letting users run games from Nintendo’s console and handheld devices from long ago.

 You can even connect a gaming controller to your iPhone and play all of these games without using the touch screen.
-However, it’s not as simple as loading up an app like Delta, choosing the console you want it to emulate, and playing any game you want.
+However, it’s not as simple as loading up an app like Delta, RetroArch, or Provenance, choosing the console you want it to emulate, and playing any game you want.

 If you’re new to emulators, it can be daunting trying to understand what certain terms mean.
 With this in mind, we’ve broken down everything you need to know about emulators — from what a ROM is, to what’s currently available on the App Store.